 Electrical engineers at Duke University have developed a material that allows them to manipulate light in much the same way that electronics manipulate flowing electrons.

 The breakthrough revolves around a novel man-made structure known as a metamaterial.
-These exotic are not so much a single substance, but an entire structure that can be engineered to exhibit properties not readily found in nature.
+These exotic composite materials are not so much a single substance, but an entire structure that can be engineered to exhibit properties not readily found in nature.
 The structure used in these experiments resembles a miniature set of tan Venetian blinds.

 When light passes through a material, even though it may be reflected, refracted or weakened along the way, it is still the same light coming out.
 This is known as linearity.

-"For highly intense light, however, certain 'nonlinear' materials violate this rule of thumb, converting the incoming energy into a brand new at twice the original frequency, called the second-harmonic," said Alec Rose, graduate student in the laboratory of David R. Smith, William Bevan Professor of electrical and computer engineering at Duke's Pratt School of Engineering.
+"For highly intense light, however, certain 'nonlinear' materials violate this rule of thumb, converting the incoming energy into a brand new beam of light at twice the original frequency, called the second-harmonic," said Alec Rose, graduate student in the laboratory of David R. Smith, William Bevan Professor of electrical and computer engineering at Duke's Pratt School of Engineering.

 To read the rest of the article, click here.